Chapter 1: Committees

 The vice-president/president-elect appoints:

-• members of RUSA-level committees who will serve during the vice president’s term as president.
+- members of RUSA-level committees who will serve during the vice-president’s term as president.

 RUSA Bylaws state that appointments to standing committees are usually for terms of two years.
-However, appointments can be made for one, two, three, or four years (with the exception of committee chairs and RUSA representatives to ALA committees, both of which must be one year appointment) where there is a compelling need (e.g., to fix turnover issues on a committee or establish continuity for a new committee).
-Reappointment is possible but "in no case shall a person serve on a committee for more than four consecutive years."
-(RUSA Bylaws) Once an appointment is made and accepted, it cannot be undone by the next RUSA Vice-President, unless the current chair of the committee requests the removal of a member for lack of participation or other performance-based reason.
+However, appointments can be made for one, two, three, or four years (with the exception of committee chairs and RUSA representatives to ALA committees, both of which must be one-year appointments) where there is a compelling need (e.g., to fix turnover issues on a committee or establish continuity for a new committee).
+Reappointment is possible but, "in no case shall a person serve on a committee for more than four consecutive years."
+(RUSA Bylaws).
+Once an appointment is made and accepted, it cannot be undone by the next RUSA Vice-President, unless the current chair of the committee requests the removal of a member for lack of participation or another performance-based reason.
 Chairs serve for one year and may be reappointed.
 (Note: Members of awards committees serve a two-year term and may not be reappointed.)
 Terms begin immediately after the Annual Conference unless a different date appears on the appointment acceptance form.
 Terms on many award committees such as the Notable Books Council and Reference Sources Committee begin on February 1.

 Resolutions, Surveys and Questionnaires: